-The term ‘Deliberate Practice’ has been widely used since being popularized by the great writer Malcolm Gladwell in his book “Outliers”.
+The term ‘Deliberate Practice’ has been widely used since being popularized by the writer Malcolm Gladwell in his book “Outliers”.

 In this book he introduces us to “the 10,000-hour rule“, a concept that is believed to have come from a 1993 research paper written by Dr. Anders Ericsson, Cognitive Faculty Director at Florida State University, called “The Role of Deliberate Practice in the Acquisition of Expert Performance”.